 That’s not to say that you shouldn’t save in a 401(k), of course.
 Employer matching contributions to your plan are effectively free money, so take them at every opportunity.
 Moreover, you should understand the significant tax advantages that a 401(k) can offer at every stage of life.
 While you’re working, your non-Roth 401(k) contributions below the allowed maximum aren’t taxed.
 Additionally, your 401(k) investment income (e.g., interest, dividends, and capital gains) isn’t taxed, which allows the account to grow for decades.
 And if you’re in a lower tax bracket when you begin to make withdrawals from the account, the distributions you receive from your 401(k) in retirement won’t be taxed as heavily as when you contributed to it.

 By all means, maximize your 401(k) contributions.
-Furthermore, you should maximize your eligible contributions to your IRA, your Roth IRA, your SEP IRA, and any other qualified retirement vehicle that might apply for you.
+Furthermore, you should maximize your eligible contributions to your IRA, your Roth IRA, your SEP IRA, and any other qualified retirement vehicle that might apply to you.
 Just don’t assume you can rely on retirement accounts alone to keep you afloat during retirement.
-The reality is that many people should be saving more annually than what the IRS allows you to accumulate in qualified retirement accounts.
+The reality is that everyone should be saving much more annually than what the IRS allows you to accumulate in qualified retirement accounts.